 Tell John Stossel to report the truth accurately! [email protected]

-The movie Hot Coffee shows the real truth!
-Hot Coffee is an excellent documentary that exposes the tort reform movement (with candid admissions from inside the tort reform movement) which successfully fooled many people into believing tort reform would help consumers and the economy.
+See the video trailer of the Hot Coffee movie shows the real truth!
+Hot Coffee is an excellent documentary that exposes the tort reform movement, which successfully fooled many people into believing tort reform would help consumers and the economy.
 See the official Hot Coffee Movie website at HotCoffeeTheMovie.com.
 See Hot Coffee The Movie on Facebook

-American Museum of Tort Law – their website also has the real information about the McDonald’s hot coffee case.
+American Museum of Tort Law – their website also has the real information about the McDonald’s hot coffee lawsuit.